Madahva/My-learning-area/Notes/Front-end/3) JavaScript/JavaScript Bases.md

 ### For in

 The `for...in` statement iterates a specified variable over all the enumerable properties of an object.
 For each distinct property, JavaScript executes the specified statements.

 ---

+## Event listener

+An event listener is a procedure in JavaScript that waits for an event to occur.
+A simple example of an event is a user clicking the mouse or pressing a key on the keyboard.

+You can have multiple handlers for a single event.

+---